Does the changing real estate landscape affect you?

 An article featured in Inman News, a digital news publication for residential real estate, highlighted examples of buyers attempting to terminate contracts due to COVID-19 and renegotiate deals for the same reason.
 This is likely the exception, rather than the rule, but it presented enough of an issue that local real estate boards have instituted COVID-19 “pandemic” amendments to contracts that agents can use with buyers and sellers to shift risk among the parties.
 My last market update highlighted litigation as a concern with conducting real estate now and the development of these standard contract amendments validated my intuition.

 Uncertainty around the progression of the virus, social unrest and politics will impact the luxury market.

 Moving forward, we will be watching the evolution and pace of state openings.
 We will be working with clients, especially out-of-state clients, to determine when in-state visits to Arizona fit within their personal risk profile and the state’s opening scheme.
 We are currently assisting new out-of-state clients that we are representing with these difficult decisions.
 As I write this update, there are national news articles about Arizona as a new COVID-19 hotspot with increasing cases and hospital visits.
 In addition to the COVID-19 concerns, there are legitimate concerns about the recent social unrest and political instability around the upcoming election.
-If these issues slow down a predicted influx of buyer interest in Arizona, there could be a significant impact on inventory and pricing strategies for sellers.
+If these issues slow down a predicted influx of buyer interest in Arizona luxury real estate, there could be a significant impact on inventory and pricing strategies for sellers.